7 Trendy Ways to Display Kids Art at Home

 Encourages kids to participate in curating their own art space.

-Keeps the display casual and accessible.
+Keeps the display casual and easy to refresh.

 Blogger Emily Henderson has a great example of a DIY pinboard that her kids helped make.
 For inspiration, check out her guided blog post here.